Tag Archives: John Malkovich

 Velvet Buzzsaw (2019), Jake Gyllenhaal, Netflix

-I had a good time watching writer / director Dan Gilroy’s latest movie, Velvet Buzzsaw.
-The fact that it’s set in sunny Miami Beach, Florida only has a little something to do with it.
+I had a good time watching writer/director Dan Gilroy’s latest movie, Velvet Buzzsaw.
+The fact that it’s set in sunny Miami Beach, Florida, only has a little something to do with my enjoyment.

-Starring Jake Gyllenhaal, John Malkovich, Zawe Ashton, Toni Collette and Billy Magnussen, Velvet Buzzsaw is a comedy / crime / fantasy movie about a group of art lovers who become revenge targets for a supernatural force.
+Starring Jake Gyllenhaal, John Malkovich, Zawe Ashton, Toni Collette, and Billy Magnussen, Velvet Buzzsaw is a comedy/crime/fantasy movie about a group of art lovers who become targets of a supernatural force.
 The catalyst for the vengeance being, the art lovers helped themselves to pieces of art they really shouldn’t have.

-I immediately liked the early scenes where the different characters along with all their various motivations are established.
-Yet, I did definitely watch these scenes while somewhat impatiently waiting for the vengeance to begin.
-The true extent of my impatience didn’t really reveal itself until after the very first bit of rather thrilling revenge is enacted.
-Reason being, some of the scenes after that point weren’t always especially engaging.
+I immediately liked the early scenes where the different characters, along with all their various motivations, are established.
+Yet, I did watch these scenes while somewhat impatiently waiting for the vengeance to begin.
+The true extent of my impatience didn’t reveal itself until after the very first bit of rather thrilling revenge was enacted.
+The reason being, some of the scenes after that point weren’t always especially engaging.

 Velvet Buzzsaw (2019), Zawe Ashton